narenaryan/site2sms/README.md

 site2sms_adv uses custom data pickled already and do not ask for creadentials each time.It only prompts for message and sends it instantly.

-First we need to pickle our information in apickle file to access.
+First we need to pickle our information in a pickle file to access boilerplate details.